shieldworks/aegis/docs/README.md

 Add your VMware user name to the list of accounts that can sign-off the commit.
 You need to sign off changes with that one.

+Test this on the build server before merging.

+Also add a notification to the README about the changes; and point to the latest release that has Aegis in it.
 ```

 [endorsements]: https://vsecm.com/endorsements/ "Endorsements"